-Kymera uses cutting edge imaging/radiology equipment in order to detect a wide variety of conditions that range from cardiac disease to cancer.
+Kymera uses cutting edge imaging/radiology equipment to detect various conditions that range from cardiac disease to cancer.
 This allows us to pinpoint the source of a condition and diagnose the severity and progression of a disease with greater accuracy.

 Best of all, there is no need for our patients to travel elsewhere for imaging and radiology services.
-This saves time but more importantly, reduces the stress associated with waiting.
-This, in turn better promotes healing, which is what we are all about.
+More importantly, this saves time and reduces the stress associated with waiting.
+It also better promotes healing, which is what we are all about.

 Some of the Imaging equipment currently in use at Kymera Imaging includes: